-I still work at the same school and enjoy teaching young adults and helping them with their career guidance.
-I love living in Rotterdam with my girlfriend, hiking, playing with my dog, sailing, having dinner with friends, listening to music and much, much more.
+I love living in Rotterdam with my wife and daughter, hiking, playing with my dog, sailing, having dinner with friends, listening to music and much, much more.

 Veterinarians often tell me they very much appreciate it to be able to talk to a veterinarian coach.
 Because I know what it means to be a veterinarian there is no need of explaining the vet life (being either general practitioner, specialist or academic teacher/researcher) and getting rid of perhaps too romantic views of the profession.
 A relationship of trust is formed easier and it helps us getting to set and reach the goals as soon as possible.